ImpactDevelopment/ImpactIssues/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Open an issue relating to unexpected behavior, or a crash
+about: Open an issue relating to unexpected behavior or a crash

 ---